nardonykolyszyn/rubytify/README.md

 4. Why I used a gem instead of creating a HTTP client from scracht?

+R: From my point of view, RSpotify provides a whole and well-documented gem to connect to Spotify's API, so, that's why I decided to skip any option of creating a custom implementation.

 5. Why I used AMS instead of any other serializer?

+R: Even when AMS recommends other alternatives

 6. Why I decided to create a layer to parse responses by using ActiveSupport methods?

+R: By default, RSpotify returns responses with keys stringifed, however, for performance purposes, ActiveSupport includes methods to convert all keys into symbols.

 7. Why didn't I create an api only by using Rails's CLI?

+R: I wanted to show you how we can reduce the amount of code that is really usefull in a regular Rails application, even passing the flag --api-only it will create a bunch of unnecessary code.